Quansight-Labs/quansight-labs-site/posts/2021/08/low-code-workshop.md

 Everyone loves an underdog story.
 What follows are there triumphs of some open source allies who thought they could run an hour sprint that allowed multiple folks to contribute to an open source project.
 Believe it or not, we weren't lying to ourselves and others.
-Below we highlight our successes with running low-code sprints in `jupyter` and `numpy`.
+Below we highlight our successes with running low-code sprints in Jupyter and NumPy.

 ### Jupyter accessibility group

-There is a small group of the jupyter community focused on the improving the accessibility of jupyterlab and orbitting projects.
+There is a small group of the Jupyter community focused on the improving the accessibility of JupyterLab and orbitting projects.
-We meet every other work to add small patches and fixes. currently, we're in the process of organizing workshops to advocate for accessibility and improve the quality of the entire jupyter experience for disabled scientists.
+We meet every other work to add small patches and fixes. currently, we're in the process of organizing workshops to advocate for accessibility and improve the quality of the entire Jupyter experience for disabled scientists.

-On an off week, between our normal syncs, we tested a low-code format for folks to participate in the jupyter project.
+On an off week, between our normal syncs, we tested a low-code format for folks to participate in the Jupyter project.
-During an hour, four people included in the project by suggesting changes to alt text for images in the `jupyterlab` documentation (https://github.com/isabela-pf/jupyterlab/pull/1), resulting in a collaborative commit to mainline with the help of @krassowski and @isabela-pf as champions for the shared work.(https://github.com/jupyterlab/jupyterlab/pull/10670)
+During an hour, four people included in the project by suggesting changes to alt text for images in the JupyterLab documentation (https://github.com/isabela-pf/jupyterlab/pull/1), resulting in a collaborative commit to mainline with the help of @krassowski and @isabela-pf as champions for the shared work.(https://github.com/jupyterlab/jupyterlab/pull/10670)

 We consider this event a success because we were able to remove `git` as a technical barrier to entry and support changes from multiple authors.